Chymyst/chymyst-core/doc/joinrun.md

 - nonlinear patterns
 - injecting many molecules at once
 - distributed execution of thread pools
-- timeouts on blocking molecules
-- interoperability with futures, promises, streams, or other async frameworks
+- interoperability with streams or other async frameworks (futures already done)